-The digital disruption has finally led to retailers like Macy’s and Target’s embracing technologies such as IoT, AI, and proximity marketing solutions and import them into in-store shopping to create a seamless and omnichannel shopping experience for users.
+The digital disruption has finally led retailers like Macy’s and Target’s embracing AI-enabled technologies, such as machine learning (ML) and the Internet of Things (IoT), and import them into in-store shopping to create a seamless and omnichannel experience for users..

 The decrease in the cost of software, hardware, and installation of these technologies has decreased drastically over the years allowing retailers to make the digital transition.